A&W

 Off beat Israel.
 Over the years we discovered many off-beat things to do and see in Israel.
 Here are our favorites: Hiking The Burma Road built in the final days of the 1848 War of Independence to rescue Jerusalem.
 At the end of the hike there is a great Mediterranean/ Lebanese/ Falafel restaurant, the Abu Gosh Restaurant [*,$$]) with indoor/patio seating.
 In Jerusalem visit the Museum of the Underground Prisoners [***] where the British imprisoned (and in some cases tortured and executed) members of the Jewish underground - the Hagana, IZL, and LehiOur favorite Jerusalem dinner location is Focaccia (**,$$) on 4 Rabbi Akiva St, a block form the main drag.
 It is very popular.
 Great food, huge proportions.
 They make the best designer pizza in Jerusalem in a brick oven on the dining patio.

 Best cheap hotel and a great location: Beit Shamuel (**,$).
 A large room, with balcony and view of the old city, and a decent Israeli breakfast for two cost $90 in 2005.
+(2007 update: The old Beit Shamuel is deterioting and in need of remodeling.
+However, they have a new addition with very bright and modern rooms, less view and only slightly more expensive.
+This new addition is now the best option for price and location in Jerusalem.)

 Exploring North Galilee with bicycles offers challenging hill climbing, discovering kibbutzim, beautiful countryside, tense border, and lots of history.
 In Safed is one of Israel's best falafels: Falafel Tritto (Universal Falafel), on Jerusalem St, near city hall and the square.

-Sde Boker: The Ben Gurion College has a "field school" B&B that makes a great base for activities in the Northern Negev, which includes desert hiking, visting the Ben Gurion's retirement hometour family farms, etc.
+Sde Boker: The Ben Gurion Collegehas a "field school" B&B that makes a great base for activities in the Northern Negev, which includes desert hiking, visting the Ben Gurion's retirement hometour family farms, etc.

 Retracing the Exodus The 40 years trek started in Goshen (Egypt) and ended in Jerusalem.
 Our first expedition to the Sinai covered the Goshen-Aqaba portion.